fluidex/fluidex-backend/README.md

 This repo contains all the backend stuff, including exchange matching engine, rollup state manager, prover cluster (master and workers), and zk circuit codes.

-Currently it is only a demo/PoC version, so many features are still WIP.
+Currently it is only a demo/PoC version, and many features are still WIP.

 # Components & Submodules